 Two magnificent external wooden doors together with their wooden frames were removed several years ago to prevent further weathering.
-These have since been restored to their original state and were refitted.
+These were restored to their original state and refitted.
 One door leads to the classroom and the other to the schoolmaster’s office.

 The building had no glass windows, only two wooden shutters.
-Only one of these shutters still exists.
+Only one of these shutters remained.
 It was removed, restored and refitted.
 A second wooden shutter was made to fit into the existing wooden frame.

 Internally, only two minor additions were included:

-- A traditional reed ceiling was fitted for isolation to limit the impact of temperature extremes on museum artefacts.
+- A traditional reed ceiling was fitted for isolation to limit the impact of temperature extremes on museum artifacts.

 - For security purposes, steel burglar bars were fitted outside the two shutters.

-The weathered floor was restored and levelled out to enable freestanding glass cabinets to be used for exhibiting and/or storing museum artefacts.
+The weathered floor was restored and leveled out to enable freestanding glass cabinets to be used for exhibiting and/or storing museum artifacts.